yiisoft/yii2/docs/guide/start-installation.md

 The application installed according to the above instructions should work out of box with either an [Apache HTTP server](http://httpd.apache.org/) or an [Nginx HTTP server](http://nginx.org/), on Windows, Mac OS X, or Linux running PHP 5.4 or higher.
-Yii 2.0 is also compatible the facebooks [HHVM](http://hhvm.com/) however there are some edge cases where HHVM behaves different than native PHP so you have to take some extra care when using HHVM.
+Yii 2.0 is also compatible with facebooks [HHVM](http://hhvm.com/) however there are some edge cases where HHVM behaves different than native PHP so you have to take some extra care when using HHVM.